You never really know, do you? The family of musical wonders from the 1960s known as

 We're glad she did.

-TrustMovies doesn't think that the much-used term schadenfreude
+TrustMovies doesn't think that the much-used term

 (pleasure derived from the misfortune of others), though it often does